Goodwin Procter

 That said, partner approachability doesn’t seem to be a problem at Goodwin, with senior members of the firm “always offering to chat or discuss anything” according to another trainee who has had the fortune to come across some less busy partners.

 Newbies are also supported by a tight-knit trainee cohort who were highly rated by insiders in the Legal Cheek Trainee and Junior Lawyer Survey, although the absence of an office canteen is said to damage the firm’s community spirit.
+But “we are moving in early 2024”, one rookie was quick to flag.
 The tech is “pretty decent”, though one rookie couldn’t ignore the irony that, despite the emphasis on working with tech start-ups, “we still spend hours rolling out documents from templates or compiling bibles”.

 Only one of the trainees we spoke to had undertaken a client secondment, but perks include a gym allowance, access to wellbeing services and “good bonuses” on top of an already very impressive salary.